-7) In Frozen II, the make-believe Northuldra tribe you see in the Enchanted Forest are based on the Sámi people of northern Norway!
+7) Have you seen the movie Frozen II?
+Check this out – the make-believe Northuldra tribe in the Enchanted Forest are based on the Sámi people of northern Norway!
 During the film, Elsa and Anna learn that their mother was one of the Northuldra people, which makes the sisters half Northuldran.

 8) The Sámi are ‘semi-nomadic’, meaning they don’t stay in the same place all year.
 Sámi herders migrate with their reindeer during the seasons, heading to the mountains for winter and coming back together with the community in the summer.
 On the journey, Sámi herders will camp in a traditional tent, called a lavvo.
 A lavvo is a circular frame of poles leaning inwards towards a pointy top – similar in style to the teepees and wigwams used by the indigenous people of America.

 9) Traditionally, the Sámi people lived in a group of families called a ‘siida‘.
 The word siida is used to describe both the reindeer herding area and the team of people who look after the herd.